I am looking at the green mountains of northern Haiti as my husband rides into my line of view.

 I hope my smile tells him how happy I am at this moment.

 I hope my smile is as wide and peaceful as those I just saw on the faces of our friends Janis and Lois.
 They each passed me a few minutes earlier on this joy ride.
-We’re all perched on the back of these motos with our collection of luggage, which includes five backpacks and a larPANO_20141123_074747ge duffel, plus our smaller daypacks.
+We’re all perched on the back of these motos with our collection of luggage, which includes five backpacks and a large duffel, plus our smaller daypacks.
 Lois’ husband, Paul, also carries the colorful environmentally-friendly shopping bag in which Lois had put two pretty painted metal pieces she and I bought earlier.
 The wind ripples the bag.
 It’s like a merry pirate flag for our group, los refugiados, the refugees, as we will later dub ourselves.

 Much of this trip is made on open road.
 There’s little traffic beyond our band of six blans riding on the back of motos under the control of local drivers.
 Blan is the word for both white and foreigner in Kreyòl, or Creole, the primary language of Haiti.
 Blans are a common sight in these parts, but they tend to travel in SUVs paid for by nongovernmental organizations (NGOs) or the United Nations.
 The UN has had a militia of sorts in Haiti since 2004.
 Or, it may be more accurate to say an army of foreigners.
 Chileans and Nepalis are among those who have served.